Last updated on December 29, 2022 by Wandering our World

-Exumas Cays Land and Sea Park is probably the best snorkeling experience in the country, where you can see a huge variety of colorful sea-life.
+Exumas Cays Land and Sea Park is probably the best snorkeling experience in the country.
+Expect to see a huge variety of colorful sea-life.
 A great underwater camera – such as this one – is a must.

-The Bahamas is that picture-perfect Caribbean holiday many people are looking for, with upmarket hotels, and beach-side bars set on stunning coasts.
-That does, however, make it a more expensive destination than other Caribbean islands, like St Lucia.
+In reality, the Bahamas is that picture-perfect Caribbean holiday many people are looking for, with upmarket hotels, and beach-side bars set on stunning coasts.
+That does, however, make it a more expensive destination than many other Caribbean islands, including St Lucia.

 Although St Lucia has some excellent beaches, this Caribbean paradise is a place to enjoy all aspects of nature.
 It’s rugged, lush, and dramatic, and is perfect for the sun-seeker who wants some adventure too.

 It’s an island that feels cut off from the rest of the world, with its winding roads, quaint villages, laidback life, and less-tourist orientated vibe.
 That puts it in stark contrast with the Bahamas, which is very touristy, highly developed and fast paced.